chiuhenry/robotiq-interface/README.md

 # robotiq-interface
-An interface to communicate (by Modbus TCP) with the Robotiq adaptive 3 Fingers gripper
+An Interface (C++ Linux static Library - libgripper.a) to communicate with the Robotiq adaptive 3 Fingers gripper.\n This interface is a communication layer that are built on top of the Modbus TCP Protocol.
+It is advised that the Robotiq Instruction Manual be consulted before using this interface. (under ../Doc/) A showcase (demo.cpp) and a template (template.cpp) is available.